Yarden-Ankonina/flip-streak/PRD.md

 ### 3.2 Physics & Interaction (The "Thumb" Feel)

+**Interaction Model (Pokemon TCG Coin Style):**

+- **Touch & Drag (Panning)**:
+  - User can touch and drag the coin to rotate it in 3D space on all axes
+  - This allows viewing the coin from different angles (like holding and rotating it)
+  - **Does NOT start flipping** - this is just for inspection/positioning
+  - Coin follows finger movement directly (1:1 rotation mapping)
+- **Flick Up (Flip Trigger)**:
-- **Gesture**: User swipes up/flick with thumb.
+  - User flicks upward with thumb to initiate the flip
-- **Velocity**: The speed of the swipe determines the rotational impulse applied to the physics body.
+  - The speed of the flick determines the rotational impulse applied
+  - Only upward flicks trigger the flip animation
+  - Coin spins/flips in 3D space with physics-based motion
 - **Haptics**: (Via Capacitor Haptics Plugin)
-  - Light vibration on "touch start".
+  - Light vibration on "touch start" (when panning).
+  - Heavy vibration on "flick trigger".
   - Heavy vibration on "landing".
 - **Sound**: A "clink" sound effect triggers on collision with the ground plane.